Helter Skelter (song): Cover versions

 Since the producers of the 1976 film Helter Skelter were denied permission to use the Beatles recording, the song was re-recorded for the soundtrack by the band Silverspoon.
 Siouxsie and the Banshees included a cover of "Helter Skelter" at live shows from mid 1977, and recorded it as a Peel Session in 1978, before releasing a version later that year, produced by Steve Lillywhite, on their debut album The Scream.
 Fortnam cites the band's choice as reflective of how the song's "macabre association with Charles Manson ... only served to accentuate its enduring appeal in certain quarters".
 (Note: He also comments on the significance of Chris Thomas having become "one of punk's leading sonic architects" by the late 1970s, with his production of the Sex Pistols' Never Mind the Bollocks.)
 While discussing the stereo and mono versions of the Beatles' 1968 recording and the best-known cover versions of the track up to 2002, Quantick highlights the Siouxsie and the Banshees recording as "the best of all of them".
 (Note: Matt Harvey of BBC Music describes the Banshees' hit recording of the White Album track "Dear Prudence" as "surprisingly dull" but admires their version of "Helter Skelter" as a "magnificent deconstruction" and "one of the greatest covers of all time".)
-In an article about the legacy of the song, Financial Times further commented the Banshees' version, saying: "The abrupt ending on 'stop' also leaves the listener mentally stuck at the top of the slide with no way down".
+In an article about the legacy of the song, Nic Fildes of the Financial Times stated, "The abrupt ending on 'stop' also leaves the listener mentally stuck at the top of the slide with no way down".

 Nikki Sixx and Mick Mars of Mötley Crüe (pictured in June 2005).
 The song was highly influential in the emergence of heavy metal.